With all the market volatility at the end of 2018 the big question on the minds of investors is whether or not right now is a buying opportunity.

 ViewRay is compelling for a small position, and AxoGen is a watch list stock until it stops going down and the fundamental growth story firms up.

-I also cover a number of high potential small-cap medical device stocks in Cabot Small-Cap Confidential, including one that was just recommended a few days ago.
+I also cover a number of high potential small-cap medical device stocks in Cabot Small-Cap Confidential, including one that was just recommended last month.

 The stocks in that portfolio are my highest conviction small-cap medical device stocks for the year ahead.
 They play in attractive markets, including drug manufacturing equipment and supplies, and organ transplant monitoring.